GoSuda

 22}

-In the above code, two goroutines access the same count variable almost simultaneously.
-By making the code accessing the count variable a critical section using a mutex, simultaneous access to the count variable can be prevented.
-Thus, no matter how many times this code is executed, it will always print 2.
+In the code above, two goroutines will access the same count variable almost simultaneously.
+By employing a mutex to designate the code accessing the count variable as a critical section, concurrent access to count can be prevented.
+Consequently, this code will consistently output 2 regardless of how many times it is executed.

 sync.RWMutex